 This is a the simplest one: Hit balls down the middle, Cover the middle, be patient the other team will gladly make the mistake, and most important communicate, more precisely, with your partner.
 So why those?

 First: Hitting down the middle.
-The net is lower in the middle, you have more room for error (10 feet on either side of the middle) and your counting on your opponents don’t communicate with each other, after all, how many times do you see your opponents look at each other quizzingly and ask “I thought you had it”…what they had was no strategy.
+The net is lower in the middle, you have more room for error (10 feet on either side of the middle) and you’re counting on your opponents don’t communicate with each other, after all, how many times do you see your opponents look at each other quizzingly and ask “I thought you had it”…what they had was no strategy.

-You can develop your pre-point/pre-game strategy with some very simple words: ‘I got the middle’ or ‘you got the middle’ or “I got forehand” anything along those lines…which leads us to the next part:
+You can develop your pre-point/pre-game strategy with some quite simple words: ‘I got the middle’ or ‘you got the middle’ or “I got forehand” anything along those lines…which leads us to the next part:

 In-Game/In-Point Strategy: